cheertsang/Coagulant_nanoparticle_attachment_rate_characterization/C-NARC Report.md

 </div>

-In the model coiled flocculators the cross-sectional area is a circle and the relationship between pipe diameter and head loss can be described by the Darcy-Weisbach equation:
+In the model coiled flocculators, the cross-sectional area is a circle and the relationship between pipe diameter and head loss can be described by the Darcy-Weisbach equation:
 $$ \Delta h = \frac{f_DLV^2}{2Dg} $$
 In this equation, $\mathrm{\Delta h}$ is the head loss due to friction in the pipe ($\mathrm{m}$), $\mathrm{f_D}$ is the Darcy friction factor, L is the length of the pipe ($\mathrm{m}$), V is the velocity of the fluid through the pipe ($\mathrm{\frac{m}{s}}$), D is the diameter of the pipe ($\mathrm{m}$), and g is the acceleration due to gravity ($\mathrm{\frac{m}{s^2}}$).
 A change in pressure can be described by an alternate form of the Darcy-Weisbach equation that includes the fluid density, ($\mathrm{\rho}$):
 $$ \Delta p = \frac{f_DLV^2\rho }{2D} = \rho g \Delta h$$
-Using this formula the team can relate the observed pressure changes to head loss accumulation.
+Using this formula, the team can relate the observed pressure changes to head loss accumulation.

 ## Previous Work
 Previous research conducted by AguaClara’s Rapid Mix CC team determined that once the clay particles bound to the coagulant, the nanoparticles did not attach to the flocculator walls.
 Moreover, increased coagulant accumulation to the walls of a straight-tube flocculator model resulted in an increase in the accumulation of head loss.
 This was because the cross-sectional area of the tubing through which the water flowed was reduced.
 Furthermore, it was determined that coagulant attachment increased at lower velocities of water since not enough torque was produced to prevent the coagulant from attaching to the walls [(Krishnamoorthysujatha, Moraes, & Escanciano, 2016)](https://github.com/AguaClara/contact_chamber/blob/master/rapid-mix-contact-fall2016.pdf).
 Coagulant buildup also increased at decreasing clay concentrations since the coagulant preferentially attached to the larger surface area of the flocculator wall [(Akpan, Teuffer, & Zhang, 2017)](https://github.com/AguaClara/contact_chamber/blob/master/rapid-mix-contact.pdf).

 Other teams have calculated head loss by measuring the change in pressure before and after the flocculator.
 This method returns the overall head loss in the flocculator, but the C-NARC team aims to measure how the rate of head loss accumulation changes over the length of the flocculator.
-To achieve this, the team will employ the same method just at shorter intervals.
-Installing four pressure sensors at equal intervals over the flocculator will allow the team to see how the rate of head loss accumulation changes and thus know the rate at which coagulant is sticking to the flocculator walls.
-The team expects the attachment of coagulant to the clay and flocculator surfaces to be first order with respect to time and thus distance along the flocculator.
+To achieve this, the team will employ the same method, but at shorter intervals.
+Installing four pressure sensors at equal intervals over the flocculator will allow the team to see how the rate of head loss accumulation changes and thus find the rate at which coagulant is sticking to the flocculator walls.
+The team expects the attachment of coagulant to the clay and flocculator surfaces to be first order with respect to time, and thus distance, along the flocculator.
 It follows that head loss accumulation in the flocculator should be first order with respect to distance along the flocculator.

 ## Methods